Swen Vincke: Career

 At the same time, Vincke worked on the fourth installment in the Divinity main series, titled Divinity: Original Sin, which was released in 2014.
 The game became a critical and commercial success.
 He subsequently directed its sequel Divinity: Original Sin II, released in 2017, which was hailed as one of the best role-playing games of all time.

 After this, Vincke has led the development of Baldur's Gate 3 as its creative director.
 The game was released in August 2023 to universal acclaim, winning over 200 Game of the Year awards.

 In 2020, Vincke became the first recipient of the Belgian Lifetime Achievement Award for his career and influence on the Belgian games industry.
 In 2023, Variety included him in the index of the 500 most influential business leaders shaping the global media industry.

 Personal life

 Vincke lives in Ghent with his wife and four children.
 In addition to his native Flemish, he speaks fluent French and English.

+Public image

+In December 2025, Jason Schreier of Bloomberg published an interview in which Vincke described how Larian Studios was using generative AI for placeholder text, and concept art references, among other things.
+The comments led to immediate and widespread backlash from the gaming community and gaming media.
+Many fans were disappointed and outraged, and Luke Plunkett of Aftermath noted that the comments suggested Vincke didn't actually understand how art was made at Larian.
+Vincke responded to the backlash, publishing a statement on IGN noting that he was not planning on releasing a game with any AI components, or firing workers only to replace them with AI.
+Vincke later promised that Larian would do an AMA ("Ask Me Anything") in the new year to clarify aspects of the development process at the studio.